Pegoku/buckshot-roulette-irl/README.md

 ### More concrete information (only read if you have doubts):

-All players connect to the shotgun (esp32 AP) which is randomized.
-After connecting, the players will be asked to "sign in" by opening a website and with a camera and be asked to scan the qr code in the shotgun's display. (the first user will be the _admin_ and will be able to set settings like max number of bullets, ratios, etc.).
+All players connect to the shotgun (esp32) through our app (available in releases).
+The first user will be the _admin_ and will be able to set settings like max number of bullets, ratios, etc...
 After all players have registered, and the settings are set, the _admin_ will start the game.

 If it's the first round, the shotgun will randomly select a player to be the "shooter", if not, the shooter will be the one who's turn should be according to their previous round.
 All players get the number of items indicated by each phone, and THEY MUST SCAN THEM to be able to use them (safety measure).